 The new owner looks like he will defend his villa to the last.

 The villa (28mm) is from the Veni Vidi Vici range of Roman buildings by Warbases and retails at £35.
 I tiled the roofs with their Roman Roof tiles using a sheet and a half at £2 each, these will be available on their website soon.
 The garden area has tufts and flowers from my stock.

 The figure (28mm) is a Caesarian centurion by Warlord Games.

 The painting is by my own fair hand and disguises discrete applications of filler around the corner joints.
-The exterior walls are Ivory White, interior walls are Afrika Sand/Burgundy, roofs are Terracotta (unsurprisingly), woodwork is Burgundy, all by Howard Hues and the grey is Dawnstone by Citadel.
+The exterior walls are Ivory White, interior walls are Afrika Sand/Burgundy, roofs are Terracotta (unsurprisingly, by Foundry), woodwork is Burgundy, all by Howard Hues and the grey is Dawnstone by Citadel.